- Solicitors For Business

 - News & Events

-Employment Advice for Brain Injury Patients
+Employment Advice for People with a Brain Injury

 After making a certain level of recovery from a brain injury, you may feel that you are ready to return to work.
 However, due to the effects of a brain injury, you may need to make changes as you may be unable to do the job you once had or can no longer do it safely.